Suggestions for Usage

 For a complete, end-to-end example of these transformations in a real analysis workflow, see Jenny Xu’s superb demo notebook.

-Fetching IFS Adjusters
+Fetching Adjusters

-First, let’s retrieve the key adjustment variables from the IFS database:
+First, let’s retrieve the key adjustment variables:

-# Fetch GDP Deflator (Index, Annual)
+# Fetch GDP Deflator (Index, Quarterly)

 deflator = imfp.imf_dataset(